 Linkedin.
 We have a thriving China Law Blog Group on Linkedin that serves as spam-free forum for China information, networking, and discussion.
-This group is always growing and now totals around07 13,000 members.
-We are one of the few China groups on Linkedin in that is growing and not shrinking.
+This group is always growing and now totals more than 13,000 members.
+We are one of the few China groups on Linkedin in that is growing, not shrinking.

 What truly separates us from most (all?) of the other Linkedin China groups is that we remove anything that smacks of spam or is not relevant for those doing business with or in China.
 Our hewing to such a tight line on what we permit means we do not get a large volume of postings, but this also means we do not waste people’s time on drivel or business pitches.
 If you want to learn more about doing business in China or with China, if you want to discuss China law or business, or if you want to network with others doing China law or business, I urge you to and join our China Law Blog Group on Linkedin.
 Please do join us there.